 If you are unable to locate the person you are trying to find on the directory please call (405) 691-3800.

-Registered Sex Offenders - Please contact the MACU Department of Public Safety for this information at (405) 283-MACU (6228)
+For more information on registered sex offenders, please contact the MACU Department of Public Safety at (405) 283-MACU (6228)

 Students who are eligible for Pell grant and will be eligible for a refund after the aid has posted may receive a book voucher to purchase his/her books through the Campus Bookstore.

 Once all documents are received to determine eligibility, a book voucher is available to eligible students.

 The amount of the book purchase will be placed on the student’s account and the balance due will be deducted from the refund amount after the financial aid posts to the student account.